SaifuliAnna/HelpAssistance/README.md

 * file_parser, pickle

 ## Setup
-To run this project, install the [helpme-assistance](https://pypi.org/project/helpme-assistance/) packaje locally using `pip` and run it using `helpme` command:
+To run this project, install the [HelpAssistance](https://pypi.org/project/HelpAssistance/) packaje locally using `pip` and run it using `helpme` command:

 ```
-$ pip install helpme-assistance
+$ pip install HelpAssistance
 $ # or
-$ pip3 install helpme-assistance
+$ pip3 install HelpAssistance
 $ helpme
 ```